 The water of the dam are used for the irrigation of the Limassol district, the water supply of Limassol , while in periods of droughts it is transferred via pipes to other towns of Cyprus.

 During overflows there are celebrations with fireworks.
-The lake is embellished with fish, such as carp, roach and bass.
+The dam is embellished with fish, such as carp, roach and bass.

 In November 2008, visitors had reported that they had seen a crocodile in the lake waters however this could not be verified.